This post may contain affiliate links. Please read my disclaimer for more information.

 Flat burr grinders are often used for commercial purposes and finer grind sizes because they are faster, quicker, and finer.

-Flat burrs are not curved and coned like conical burrs and have a rather shorter distance between them.
+Flat burrs are not curved and coned like conical burrs and have a relatively shorter distance between them.

-From the outside, these two separate burrs might seem one, but the insides of the burrs have spacing to allow beans to enter and get crushed.
-The insides of flat burrs are hastened with multiple diagonal sharp cuts to allow perfect grinding.
+From the outside, these two separate burrs might seem the same, but the insides of the burrs have spacing to allow beans to enter and get crushed.
+In addition, the interiors of flat burrs are hastened with multiple diagonal sharp cuts to allow perfect grinding.

 Flat burr grinders produce finer grounds due to the spacing between their mechanism and their high speed.